Tangent $\infty$-categories and Goodwillie calculus: The Tangent -Category of Differentiable -Categories

 together with the functors $T^{\phi}(\lambda)_{i,j}$ given by the composite

 where

 is adjoint to the composition map. \end{definition}

-\begin{proposition} The $\Weil$-action map $T$ of Definition~\ref{def:Weil-RelzCATdiff} agrees with that of Definition~\ref{def:Tn} on the simplicial subset $\Weil \times \RelzCatdiff$, and so determines an action
+\begin{proposition} The $\Weilinfty$-action map $T$ of Definition~\ref{def:Weil-RelzCATdiff} agrees with that of Definition~\ref{def:Tn} on the simplicial subset $\Weilinfty \times \RelzCatdiff$, and so determines an action

-of the scaled simplicial monoid $\Weil$ on the scaled simplicial set $\ReloCATdiff$. \end{proposition} \begin{proof} A similar argument to that of Lemma~\ref{lem:Tn}, but with a simpler argument for part (2) since the relevant edge is no longer a zigzag, implies that Definition~\ref{def:Weil-RelzCATdiff} defines a scaled morphism
+of the scaled simplicial monoid $\Weilinfty$ on the scaled simplicial set $\ReloCATdiff$. \end{proposition} \begin{proof} A similar argument to that of Lemma~\ref{lem:Tn}, but with a simpler argument for part (2) since the relevant edge is no longer a zigzag, implies that Definition~\ref{def:Weil-RelzCATdiff} defines a scaled morphism

-A similar argument to that of Proposition~\ref{prop:T} implies that $T$ is an action of $\Weil$ on $\RelzCATdiff$.
+A similar argument to that of Proposition~\ref{prop:T} implies that $T$ is an action of $\Weilinfty$ on $\RelzCATdiff$.

-The compatibility of Definitions~\ref{def:Tn} and \ref{def:Weil-RelzCATdiff} with respect to the inclusions $\Fun(\cat{C}_i,\cat{C}_j) \subseteq \Exinf \Fun(\cat{C}_i,\cat{C}_j)$ implies that the $\Weil$-actions on $\RelzCATdiff$ and $\RelCatdiff$ agree on their common simplicial subset $\RelzCatdiff$.
-It follows that these actions determine a $\Weil$-action on the pushout $\ReloCATdiff$ as claimed. \end{proof}
+The compatibility of Definitions~\ref{def:Tn} and~\ref{def:Weil-RelzCATdiff} with respect to the inclusions $\Fun(\cat{C}_i,\cat{C}_j) \subseteq \Exinf \Fun(\cat{C}_i,\cat{C}_j)$ implies that the $\Weilinfty$-actions on $\RelzCATdiff$ and $\RelCatdiff$ agree on their common simplicial subset $\RelzCatdiff$.
+It follows that these actions determine a $\Weilinfty$-action on the pushout $\ReloCATdiff$ as claimed. \end{proof}

-Having established an action of $\Weil$ on $\ReloCATdiff$, we now take a fibrant replacement to obtain a corresponding action on an $\infty$-bicategory $\RelCATdiff$.
-For that purpose we introduce the following model structure on the category of scaled simplicial sets with an action of $\Weil$.
+Having established an action of $\Weilinfty$ on $\ReloCATdiff$, we now take a fibrant replacement to obtain a corresponding action on an $\infty$-bicategory $\RelCATdiff$.
+For that purpose, we introduce the following model structure on the category of scaled simplicial sets with a strict action of $\Weilinfty$.

-\begin{proposition} Let $\ModscWeil$ be the category of scaled $\Weil$-modules, i.e. the category of modules over $\Weil$, viewed as a monoid in $\scset$ with its maximal scaling.
-Then $\ModscWeil$ has a model structure in which a morphism is a weak equivalence (or fibration) if and only if the underlying map of scaled simplicial sets is a weak equivalence (or fibration). \end{proposition} \begin{proof} We apply Schwede-Shipley's result~\cite[4.1]{schwede/shipley:2000} to the scaled monoid $\Weil$.
+\begin{proposition} Let $\ModscWeil$ be the category of scaled $\Weilinfty$-modules, i.e.\ the category of modules over $\Weilinfty$, viewed as a monoid in $\scset$ with its maximal scaling where every $2$-simplex is thin.
+Then $\ModscWeil$ has a model structure in which a morphism is a weak equivalence (or fibration) if and only if the underlying map of scaled simplicial sets is a weak equivalence (or fibration). \end{proposition} \begin{proof} We apply Schwede-Shipley's result~\cite[4.1]{schwede/shipley:2000} to the scaled simplicial monoid $\Weilinfty$.
 By \cite[4.2]{schwede/shipley:2000} we must verify that the scaled model structure on $\scset$ is monoidal with respect to the cartesian product, which is done in~\cite[2.1.21]{devalapurkar:2016}. \end{proof}